theachoem/storypad.me/content/blogs/features.md

 • Light & dark mode
 • Customize fonts and layouts to match your mood and style

+📤 Export & Share Anywhere
+• Back up or import your stories offline
+• Share your words in text or markdown, whether it’s on X, Facebook, or just with a friend

 🌍 Accessible for All
 • Available in 20+ languages
 • Open-source for full transparency